-The scikit-learn implements different classes to estimate Gaussian mixture models, that correspond to different estimation strategies, detailed below.
+Scikit-learn implements different classes to estimate Gaussian mixture models, that correspond to different estimation strategies, detailed below.

 covariance of the difference classes estimated: spherical, diagonal, tied or

 It is the fastest algorithm for learning mixture models

 As this algorithm maximizes only the likelihood, it will not bias the means towards zero, or bias the cluster sizes to have specific structures that might or might not apply.

-|Singularities:||when one has insufficiently many points per mixture, estimating the covariance matrices becomes difficult, and the algorithm is known to diverge and find solutions with infinite likelihood unless one regularizes the covariances artificially.
+When one has insufficiently many points per mixture, estimating the covariance matrices becomes difficult, and the algorithm is known to diverge and find solutions with infinite likelihood unless one regularizes the covariances artificially.

-|this algorithm will always use all the components it has access to, needing held-out data or information theoretical criteria to decide how many components to use in the absence of external cues.
+This algorithm will always use all the components it has access to, needing held-out data or information theoretical criteria to decide how many components to use in the absence of external cues.

 188.8.131.52.
-Selecting the number of components in a classical GMM¶
+Selecting the number of components in a classical Gaussian Mixture Model¶

 184.108.40.206.
 Estimation algorithm Expectation-maximization¶

 The main difficulty in learning Gaussian mixture models from unlabeled data is that it is one usually doesn’t know which points came from which latent component (if one has access to this information it gets very easy to fit a separate Gaussian distribution to each set of points).
-Expectation-maximization is a well-fundamented statistical algorithm to get around this problem by an iterative process.
+Expectation-maximization is a well-founded statistical algorithm to get around this problem by an iterative process.
 First one assumes random components (randomly centered on data points, learned from k-means, or even just normally distributed around the origin) and computes for each point a probability of being generated by each component of the model.
 Then, one tweaks the parameters to maximize the likelihood of the data given those assignments.
 Repeating this process is guaranteed to always converge to a local optimum.